Analyzing TCP port 21 FTP vulnerabilities

-Since the birth of the Internet, one of the exciting capabilities it has enabled is the ability to transfer data from one place to another over long distances.
-One of the first protocols designed for transferring files from one node to another is File Transfer Protocol (FTP).
-FTP has long been used to transfer files over the Internet.
-However, as cybersecurity concerns and attack risks have escalated, businesses must consider port 21 FTP vulnerabilities.
-What is the port 21 vulnerabilities associated with FTP?
-What protective measures do companies need to take with transferring files over the Internet?
+Since the birth of the internet, one of the exciting capabilities it has enabled is the ability to transfer data from one place to another over long distances.
+One of the first protocols designed for transferring files from one node to another is FTP.
+However, as cybersecurity concerns and attack risks have escalated, businesses must consider the vulnerabilities associated with port 21 FTP.
+We’ll explore the port 21 vulnerabilities associated with FTP and the protective measures do companies need to take when transferring files over the internet.

 What is File Transfer Protocol (FTP)?

-File Transfer Protocol (FTP) has been around for quite some time and was designed to transfer files between computers over the Internet.
+FTP has been around for quite some time and was designed to transfer files between computers over the internet.
 FTP works by establishing a connection between two network nodes.
-It is one of the most frequently used network protocols and, despite the age of the protocol, there are still millions of FTP sites on the Internet today.
+It is one of the most frequently used network protocols and, despite the age of the protocol, there are still millions of FTP sites on the internet today.

 FTP is a robust and stable protocol often used behind other applications that need to transfer files.
 Despite being commonly described as port 21 traffic, FTP can also use TCP ports 20 and 21 for a successful connection.
 Depending on the configuration, FTP may use only port 21 or both 20 and 21.
 The differences in these connections depend on active vs. passive FTP connections.